bihalu/kuba/README.md

 In addition, bash and git are required.
 You should run the script as root, because the packages will be downloaded and installed during the build process.

-The complete build process takes about 16 minutes (depending on the internet connection).
+The complete build process takes about 16 minutes (depending on your internet connection).

 ``` bash
 apk add bash git